gbgabiola/notes/quotes.md

 > "If debugging is the process of removing bugs, then programming must be the process of putting them in." - Edsger W. Dijkstra

+> "Even perfect program verification can only establish that a program meets its specification.
+Much of the essence of building a program is in fact the debugging of the specification." - Fred Brooks

+> "An elusive creature living in a program that makes it incorrect.
+The activity of "debugging", or removing bugs from a program, ends when people get tired of doing it, not when the bugs are removed." - Datamation

+> "Everyone knows that debugging is twice as hard as writing a program in the first place.
+So if you're as clever as you can be when you write it, how will you ever debug it?" - Brian Kernighan

 ## Privacy